 Start by understanding the terms of academic probation as outlined in the Academic Calendar — 10.9.15 Academic Probation.

-- The academic advisor can help you calculate the grades you will need to achieve to return to Good Standing.
+- The academic advisor can help you calculate the grades you will need to earn to return to good standing.

 - Take the time to learn about the possible consequences if your academic performance does not improve during the probationary period.